eirinikos/ReduxSimpleStarter/README.md

 ----

-In Section 1.18, we can see the state-change and component-rerender cycle at work with:
+In Section 1.18, we can see the state-change and component-render cycle at work with:

     render() {
       return (